bigspaceship/coding-standards/README.md

 | Media type tags           | audio , video , picture                           |
 | Correlation tags          | ul , figure , figcaption , address                |

+you can learn more about all these tags [here](https://html.com/semantic-markup/)

 ### CSS/SCSS